timofruehwirth/howto/howto_figma/howto_figma.md

 Find the Figma design file worked on in the example above [here](https://www.figma.com/file/XQVUuaMIQqOkVWp5Z0yLXi/Untitled).

-[^1]: Based on contents provided by Fabian Etling (CeDiS, Freie Universität Berlin) at ide 2022 Winter School *Digitale Editionen - Interface-Design*, University of Wuppertal, 21-25 Mar 2022.
+[^1]: This introduction is partly based on contents provided by Fabian Etling (CeDiS, Freie Universität Berlin) at ide 2022 Winter School *Digitale Editionen - Interface-Design*, University of Wuppertal, 21-25 Mar 2022, see Fabian's [contribution published to the Figma Community](https://www.figma.com/community/file/1093572965253747045).